 Placement decisions are made based on student training needs, agency needs, and student preferences.
-Once assignments are made, students are notified and instructed to contact their new Agency Supervisors before the beginning of the assigned semester to schedule the first day of training and to determine if additional paperwork or orientation is required before beginning practicum.
+Once assignments are made, students are notified and instructed to contact their new Agency Supervisors before the beginning of the assigned semester to schedule the first day of training and to determine if additional paperwork, agency specific requirements (e.g. TB test) or orientation is required before beginning practicum.
 [Exception: 1st Year students work with the faculty coordinator to schedule their first meeting and the faculty coordinator will provide information regarding agency requirements.]